deepomicslab/crux/docs/theme.md

 });
 ```

-It defines a theme called "myTheme" and registers the theme globally to make it available globally.
+It defines a theme called "myTheme" and makes it available globally.

 As said above, several color names are required by Oviz internally:
 - `theme` is the default fill color for shapes such as `Rect`, `Circle`, and `Path`;